Every Homeschool

 Sonlight345Gentler early, catches up by middle school

-Abeka K5 teaches blends and digraphs by week 10.
-BJU Press K5 covers similar content but with more visual support and fewer daily pages.
-Sonlight K doesn't push formal phonics instruction hard — reading lists and read-alouds do most of the work.
-By grade 8, the differences narrow: all three programs prepare a student for rigorous high school.
+BJU Press K5 covers similar phonics content to Abeka but with more visual support and fewer daily pages.
+Sonlight K doesn't push formal phonics instruction hard, reading lists and read-alouds do most of the work.
+By grade 8, the differences narrow: all three programs prepare a student for rigorous high school, per each publisher's published scope-and-sequence documents.

 Parent-intensity (1–5, where 5 is max)